querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Fixed links with icons being misaligned with their surrounding text.
 - Added a stylesheet to the RSS feed, with information about what it is, so users aren't faced with a mess of XML if they happen to click on it.

+### 2025-01-24

+- Capped the maximum height of tables of contents.

+### 2025-01-25

+- Tweaked the prior changes to tables of contents.
+- Added dashes to subsections in tables of contents.
+- Changed styles of dates on blog post listings.